google/WebFundamentals/src/_langs/en/tools/setup/device-testing/remote-debugging.markdown

 ### Ready to Debug your site in a browser tab!

-On your computer, the **chrome://inspect** page displays every connected device, along with its open tabs and debug-enabled WebViews (**TBD.
-Eventually link to WebView content in Android docs).
+On your computer, the **chrome://inspect** page displays every connected device, along with its open tabs and debug-enabled [WebViews](webview.markdown).

 ![The chrome://inspect page.](imgs/chrome-inspect-devices.png)